ome/omero-documentation/omero/users/cli/installation.rst

 ------------

 .. note:: The the CLI is currently untested on Windows
-    but may be supported in future.
+    but may be supported in the future.

 We recommend installing in a Python virtual environment.
 Since OMERO5.6, only Python 3 is supported::